Love pizza, but want a lighter option without missing flavors? Try my Pizza Stuffed Spaghetti Squash! All vegan, and all delicious.

-Well, how about instead of the usually very greasy and carb-filled pizza, you try this recipe out.
+Well, how about instead of the usually very greasy and carb-filled pizza, you try this Pizza Stuffed Spaghetti Squash out.
 Using a spaghetti squash as opposed to a crust, you can put your favorite pizza toppings all up in this dish to make it your own.
 I’m also thinking about making a Mexican-themed one like this, and the wheels are a turnin’; so many options!

 I tried out a new product with this recipe, and that was Gimme Lean’s Ground Sausage.
 I wasn’t sure what to expect, because I have made my own seitan sausage crumbles before and I didn’t know what the texture of this would be like.
 When you first open up the tube, it’s soft and tacky with some small lumps in the mixture.
 It smells good, and the traditional way to prepare it would be to cut it into patties and pan fry them; in this case I separated the sausage more and made them small chunks (as seen below).
 Overall, I like them and would definitely use them again; especially if I didn’t have time to make my own.

 - 1 Large Spaghetti Squash, Mine was roughly 8" long x 5" wide